Beliavsky/Fortran-code-on-GitHub/README.md

 [Semi-implicit Cross-scale Hydroscience Integrated System Model (SCHISM)](https://github.com/schism-dev/schism): community-supported modeling system based on unstructured grids and designed for the seamless simulation of 3D baroclinic circulation across creek-lake-river-estuary-shelf-ocean scales.

+[Structure for Unifying Multiple Modeling Alternatives (SUMMA)](https://github.com/CH-Earth/summa): hydrologic modeling framework that can be used for the systematic analysis of alternative model conceptualizations with respect to flux parameterizations, spatial configurations, and numerical solution techniques, by Martyn P. Clark et al.

 [Super-Fast INundation of CoastS (SFINCS)](https://github.com/Deltares/SFINCS): reduced-complexity model designed for super-fast modelling of compound flooding events in a dynamic way, from Deltares

 [Shear-wave birefringence analysis (SHEBA)](https://github.com/jwookey/sheba): code associated with Wüstefeld, A.; Al-Harrasi, O.; Verdon, J.; Wookey, J. and Kendall, J-M. (2010) "A strategy for automated analysis of passive microseismic data to image seismic anisotropy and fracture characteristics", Geophysical Prospecting, vol 58, 755–773, DOI:10.1111/j.1365-2478.2010.00891.x